Battle of Baotou: Siege of the city and attacking the reinforcements

 Outside the city, the infantry and cavalry regiments commanded by Lieutenant Colonel Kumagawa Nagaharu attacked Liujiayaozi, the front-line command post of Deputy Divisional Commander Wang Leizhen of the New 31st Division, with more than 300 cavalrymen under the cover of two fighter planes.
 This Japanese unit was effectively blocked by the 5th Company of the 2nd Battalion and an artillery company led by Colonel Liu Jingxin, the commander of the 91st Regiment of the New 31st Division.
 The Japanese cavalry gave up frontal attacks after 4 consecutive unsuccessful charges and attempted to detour to the flank of Liujiayaozi to attack again, but was still repulsed by Liu Jingxin's troops.
 Seeing that the attack was ineffective, the Japanese troops turned to launch a sneak attack on the headquarters of the New 31st Division in Huangcaowa, but were once again defeated by two battalions of the 92nd Regiment of the reserve force.
 The remnants of more than a hundred troops returned to the east of Baotou City.

 Just as the 92nd Regiment of the New 31st Division was blocking the cavalry in front of it, the 14th Cavalry Regiment of the Japanese Army was approaching Baotou.
 The 14th Cavalry Regiment's base in Anbei was under attack by the Chinese 81st Army at the time, so the regimental commander, Colonel Kazuo Kobayashi, did not lead all of his troops out.
 As he did not conduct any reconnaissance on both sides of the road, they were ambushed by the New 5th Brigade of the Chinese Army when they were approaching Baotou.
 The troops were almost wiped out, and Colonel Kobayashi, the regiment commander, was killed on the spot.
 Only the remnants of more than 100 men escaped the ambush, but when they fled to Kundoulun, they encountered the 11th Battalion of the 94th Regiment of the New 32nd Division which had just arrived at the battlefield.
 Due to a lack of battlefield experience, the commander of the 1st Battalion, Major Lu Leshan, tried to persuade the Japanese troops to surrender.
 After rejecting the request for surrender, the Japanese remnants fled back to Anbei before the 1st Battalion of the 94th Regiment was ready to fight.

 The 101st Division of the Chinese Army defeated the Puppet Mongolian reinforcements in the Maogi Shenyaozi area.
-The 302nd Regiment, under the command of Colonel Guo Jingyun, surrounded a puppet Mongolian reinforcement in the Kundoulun area and captured more than 300 troops including regimantal commander Yu Zhenyun.
+The 302nd Regiment, under the command of Colonel Guo Jingyun, surrounded a puppet Mongolian reinforcement in the Kundoulun area and captured more than 300 troops including regimental commander Yu Zhenyun.
 After being captured, the puppet regimental commander Yu Zhenweng took the initiative to successfully persuaded the puppet Mongolian army in Xinchengbao to surrender.